Saturday, November 27, 2021

 Saturday, November 20, 2021

-I first took an all-too-brief look at this issue, covering the week of Thanksgiving, back in 2006.
+I first took a brief look at this issue, covering the week of Thanksgiving, back in 2006.
 I mentioned at the end that I hoped to add more.
 Well, now I have!
 And it only took fifteen years!

-That morning and afternoon featured yer various parades, Famous Classic Tales, and...
+Thanksgiving morning and afternoon featured yer various parades, Famous Classic Tales, and...
 Nothing Scared?
+(I kid, I kid the Newsday typesetter.)

 Mighty Joe Young and King Kong!